Tick-borne diseases are transmitted to humans by tick bites. In the United States, these diseases include:

 Avoiding ticks and the places where they live is the first line of defense in preventing exposure to tick-borne diseases.

-You can also reduce your risk of tick bites by using an EPA registered insect repellent.
-The EPA has an online search tool to find the right insect repellent for your needs.
+You can also reduce your risk of tick bites by find and using an EPA registered insect repellent that is right for you.
 Keeping a can of insect repellent easily accessible near the front door, in the shed, garage, or car is a good way to make sure it gets used consistently.

 You can treat your shoes, clothes and other outdoor gear with permethrin to reduce tick bites.